-OSCEs are summative exams and all grades are final.
-Please refer to the Student Handbook regarding the process for appealing grades.
+OSCEs are summative exams and all scores are final.
 Students have to wait until the decisions of the Promotions Committee have been published before commencing any appeal process.

 Students who fail the OSCEs will be offered the opportunity to discuss their exam performance with the Course Director by prior appointment.